Psychology and Criminology (Joint Honours) BA (Hons)

 - Guaranteed paid internship with the Northampton Employment Promise.

-The course is able to offer students access to excellent facilities and resources for research in social, cognitive, biological, developmental and personality psychology.
+The course offers you access to excellent facilities and resources for research in social, cognitive, biological, developmental and personality psychology.
 In addition, highly experienced and professional staff deliver engaging and relevant course content.

-You will be introduced to the core disciplines that underpin the academic analysis of both courses.
-Year one explores the introduction of Psychology and Criminology and provides an excellent foundation of knowledge for students to advance to year two.
+You will be introduced to the core disciplines that underpin the academic analysis of both areas.
+Year one explores the introduction of Psychology and Criminology and provides an excellent foundation of knowledge for you to advance to year two.

 You will build on the fundamentals of Psychology and Criminology, exploring the basics of biological, cognitive, social and developmental psychology.
 This is combined with exploring modules on Crime and Society, True Crime and Other Fictions and The Science of Crime and Criminals with the aim of introducing key themes, historical perspectives and debates that surround crime.

-Students are required to take three compulsory 20 credit modules from each of your chosen courses to attain a total of 120 credits.
+You are required to take six compulsory 20-credit modules to attain a total of 120 credits:

-Modules take you into more detailed and developed areas, considering the wider issues and debates surrounding Psychology and Criminology.
+These modules take you into more detailed and developed areas, considering the wider issues and debates surrounding Psychology and Criminology.
+In stage two, most students will choose to major in one or other of the two areas covered in this degree.

-Within Criminology, you are introduced to issues and methods in social science research, whilst a focus on crime and justice forms the broader organising theme at this stage, taking students through the levels of criminal justice procedures, from point of arrest to disposal of criminal cases at court.
+Criminology Major students have a focus on crime and justice forms the broader organising theme at this stage, taking you through the levels of criminal justice procedures, from point of arrest to disposal of criminal cases at court.
+You will do 80 credits of criminology modules and 40 credits of psychology modules.
+There are two compulsory criminology modules at this:

 At this stage, you will have the opportunity to develop specialised and intensive study on areas and aspects of Psychology and Criminology that you find particularly interesting.

-You can select from the wide range of advanced Psychology modules on offer.
-There are modules on each of the applied psychological professions such as forensic psychology and clinical psychology.
-There are also modules reflecting the research expertise of our staff, for example Transpersonal Psychology and Positive Psychology.
-Psychology majors typically undertake an empirical dissertation with one-to-one guidance from a Psychology lecturer.
+You will choose two of the list of psychology modules available, which includes one from each of the applied psychological professions such as forensic psychology and clinical psychology.
+There are also modules reflecting the research expertise of our staff, for example the Psychology of Religion and Spirituality and Positive Psychology.

-In Criminology, the core module for stage three is Crime and Punishment which provides an overview of the philosophy and theories of punishment as well as an examination of the institutions responsible for the punishment of offenders.
+All students will take the core criminology module for stage three, CRI3001 Crime and Punishment, which provides an overview of the philosophy and theories of punishment as well as an examination of the institutions responsible for the punishment of offenders.
+You will then also choose one of the remaining modules to round out your curriculum for your final year.

-You, who have an even split on their courses, can choose to write a dissertation on any topic within their Joint Honours programme.
+It is possible for students to avoid majoring in either subject.
+These students can choose to write a dissertation on any topic within the programme.
 The dissertation builds on and expands your prior knowledge of research methodology acquired at stage one and two.
 It aims to foster the development of expertise in methodology and skills in the planning, conduct and write-up of research reports.
 This form of independent, experiential learning will require you to ask logical questions to diagnose and define problems, generate and implement solutions and evaluate the effectiveness of their action-outcomes.

 For more information on how to apply as a Home or EU student, please visit our How to Apply page.